uLipe/uLipeRtosV4/README.md

 - uLipeRtos was built to be simple in its essence;
 - Add the folders to the include paths: uLipeRtosV4 and uLipeRtosV4/arch;
-- Add the folders as sources: uLipeRtosV4/source and uLipeRtosV4/source/arch;
+- Add the folders as sources: uLipeRtosV4/microkernel and uLipeRtosV4/microkernel/arch;
-- Go to OsConfig.h and edit the following lines:
+- Go to include/microkernel/OsConfig.h and edit the following lines:
 ```

 //Set the ticker frequency based on your target system clock